JaceDeane/pokeRGBplus/TO DO.md

 - Cerulean City: Rocket event & coord event trigger
 	- NPC homes: burgled house, Gym

-- Route 24 (Nugget bridge -- ensure the NUGGET glitch cannot be performed)

 - Route 25 & Bill's House

 - Route 5 (Day-care, Underground Path entrance & Saffron north entrance gate)

 - Include and check all hidden items from R/B exist and are in the right place

-- `get dirfacing_UP` in front of Viridian Gym's door, so that you can walk left to right without interruption
+- Do a "`get dirfacing_UP`" check in front of Viridian Gym's door, so that you can walk left to right without interruption

+### ENGINE / DATA:

 - Make ``SPRITE_GAMBLER EQU/ALIAS SPRITE_SAGE``

-### ENGINE / DATA:

 - Adjust Indigo Plateau's roof palette for nighttime